grifferz/pah-irc/README.md

 ## Restarting the bot

-Pretty much all game state is gept in the database so it should be safe to kill and restart the bot at any time.
+Pretty much all game state is kept in the database so it should be safe to kill and restart the bot at any time.

 The plays that have currently been made are only stored in memory, so that just